gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScanner.md

 Azure Information Protection Scanner service configuration change completed successfully.
 ```

 This command configures the Azure Information Protection scanner to start using the SQL Server database instance named AIPSCANNER on the server named SERVER1.

 ## PARAMETERS

 ### -ServiceUserCredentials
-Specifies a **PSCredential** object for the new service account to run the Azure Information Protection Scanner service.
+Specifies a PSCredential object for the new service account to run the Azure Information Protection Scanner service.
 For the user name, use the following format: Domain\Username.
 You are prompted for a password.

-To obtain a PSCredential object, use the [Get-Credential](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-credential) cmdlet.
-For more information, type `Get-Help Get-Cmdlet`.
+To obtain a PSCredential object, use the Get-Credential (https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-credential)cmdlet.
+For more information, type \`Get-Help Get-Cmdlet\`.

 If you do not specify this parameter, you are prompted for the user name and password.

 This account must be an Active Directory account.
-For additional requirements, see [Prerequisites for the Azure Information Protection scanner](https://docs.microsoft.com/information-protection/deploy-use/deploy-aip-scannerpPrerequisites-for-the-azure-information-protection-scanner).
+For additional requirements, see Prerequisites for the Azure Information Protection scanner (https://docs.microsoft.com/information-protection/deploy-use/deploy-aip-scannerpPrerequisites-for-the-azure-information-protection-scanner).

 ```yaml
 Type: PSCredential